 5. In order to focus their thinking and complete the literature search in a timely fashion, students are strongly encouraged to prepare a draft of the thesis introduction at least three months before the final submission date.
 This should be submitted only to the thesis advisor for approval.

-6. A rough draft of the thesis must be submitted to the Department office by the Monday of week 10 of the semester in which the degree is to be conferred.
-The thesis draft must be accompanied by a Thesis Draft Evaluation form, which should be obtained from the Department office.
-The evaluation form must have an evaluation of the draft by the thesis advisor before it is submitted.
-The thesis and evaluation form will be forwarded to the BMB Honors Advisor for review, who will then provide an evaluation of the thesis.
+6. A rough draft of the thesis must be submitted to the BMB Thesis Draft Submission Portal by the Monday of week 10 of the semester in which the degree is to be conferred.
+The thesis will be forwarded to the BMB Honors Advisor & Thesis Advisor for review, who will then provide an evaluation of the thesis.
 No signatures are required for the rough draft.
-Students will contact their honors adviser 1 week after submission to recover the draft and comments.
+Once the Honors Advisor and Thesis Advisor have submitted their evaluations of the student's thesis, a copy of each advisor's evaluation will be forwarded to the student.
+Students should receive their evaluations 1 week after submitting their thesis to the BMB Thesis Draft Submission Portal.
+If the student has not received their thesis draft evaluations within the 1 week timeframe, students should contact their advisors to recover the draft and comments.

 7. Deadlines established by the Department are rigorously enforced.
 Deadlines for the thesis itself, as well as for the various forms/reports of the program, are established to encourage timely progress on the research project.
 The exact deadlines for each semester will be provided by the Department office.
 The following summarizes when these deadlines occur: